futres/RShinyFuTRES/README.md

 ```
 colcheck()
 ```
-This function goes through all of the column names in the user inserted dataframe and figures out which column names do not match the FuTRES template and which of the required column names are missing.
+This function goes through all of the column names in the user inserted dataframe and figures out which column names do not match the <a href="https://github.com/futres/template/blob/master/template.csv">FuTRES template</a> and which of the required column names are missing.

 ```
 verLocal()